 - Certified copy of each party's birth certificate:

-- Louisiana Born: Long form birth certificate or short form (birth card);
+- Born in Louisiana: Long form birth certificate or short form (birth card);

 - Born outside Louisiana: Original certified birth certificate;